CommonAccord/Cmacc-Org/Doc/S/About/Pitch/Support/Overview_v0.md

 3.sec=The CommonAccord document model is compatible with new peer-based transacting platforms such as blockchain, and perhaps necessary for their extension to the full range of relationships.
 When combined with access systems such as UMA (user-managed-access), it provides a complete, simple, open source system of automation.
 Because these systems are built with strong encryption, are simple, and start from scratch, they can be much more secure than legacy infrastructure.

 =[Z/ol/s3]

+Note="Leafs" is used instead of leaves, on the justification that is is a "headless" noun - Pinker and computer mice.
+"Leaves" also invites momentary confusion of the "eats leaves and shoots" variety.